 Weekly Close Analysis

-Gold closed at $4,540.01, well below the 20, 50, and 200-period moving averages on the daily chart.
-The weekly candle is a large bearish engulfing candle, closing near its low with no significant lower wick.
-This suggests sellers remain in control, and any bounces are likely to be sold into.
+Gold closed at $4,216.97, well below the 20-, 50-, and 200-period moving averages on the daily chart.
+The weekly candle is a large bearish engulfing candle, closing near its low with almost no lower wick.
+Sellers remain in control, and rallies are likely to attract fresh selling unless we see a clear reversal signal.

 Next Week Economic Calendar & Gold Impact

-The following high-impact events will dictate gold's trajectory this week.
-Traders should adjust positions accordingly.
+The following high-impact events will shape gold’s trajectory this week.
+Traders should adjust positions before each release.

 Technical Analysis